Aryan-Chand-01/TMM-GUI/README.md

 ## 👨‍💻 Author

-Developed by Aryan Chand, IISER Mohali.
+Developed by Aryan Chand, Indian Institute of Space Science and Technology, Trivandrum.

 ---

 ## 💡 Contributing

-Contributions, bug reports, and